The Design Problem ¶

 Best Practice: How to Implement Age Indicator ¶

-- Age Indicator is most effective when it comes to time sensitive content, like a ‘best-before-date’ feature.
+- Age Indicator is most effective when it comes to time sensitive information, like a ‘best-before-date’ feature.
 It highlights when something needs to be checked for validity.
-As such, it enables an assertion of truth as legacy information gets referenced over time.
+As such, it enables an assertion of truth as information gets referenced over time.

 - Use Age Indicator in combination with a network health indicator to give advanced users more fine-grained detail.

 - Dimensions.
 When there are multiple dimensions of ways information could age, it can be difficult to know what is being displayed.
 Is it when a peer was last seen?
 The last time this file was updated?
 Use age indicator coupled with clear visual cues about what about that information has aged.

 - Contrast.
 Ensure you pick a color contrast that allows for fading.

 - Action.
 A single visual indication is not enough to accommodate both spectrums of the ‘aging’ quality: Is it becoming irrelevant and out-of-date?
 Or has it become more valuable with the increased engagement over the course of time?
 Consider recommending an action (if any) that could be taken based upon the age of the content.